JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 ## Experimental status of inline classes

 The design of inline classes is experimental, meaning that this feature is *moving fast* and no compatibility guarantees are given.
-When using inline classes in Kotlin 1.3+, warning will be reported, indicating that this feature is experimental.
+When using inline classes in Kotlin 1.3+, a warning will be reported, indicating that this feature is experimental.

-To remove warning, you have to opt into usage of experimental feature by passing argument `-XXLanguage:+InlineClasses` to the `kotlinc`.
+To remove the warning, you have to opt into the usage of experimental features by passing the argument `-XXLanguage:+InlineClasses` to the `kotlinc`.

 ### Enabling inline classes in Gradle:
 <div class="sample" markdown="1" theme="idea" mode='groovy'>